Kramer (musician)

-Mark Kramer (born Stephen Michael Bonner, 1958 in New York City, United States) known professionally as Kramer, is a musician, composer, record producer and founder of the New York City record label Shimmy-Disc.
-He was a full-time member of the bands New York Gong, Shockabilly, Bongwater and Dogbowl & Kramer, has played on tour (usually on bass guitar) with bands such as Butthole Surfers, B.A.L.L., Ween, Half Japanese and The Fugs (1984 reunion tour), and has also performed regularly with John Zorn and other improvising musicians of New York City's so-called "downtown scene" of the 1980s.
+Mark Kramer (born November 30, 1958, in New York City, United States), known professionally as Kramer, is a musician, composer, record producer and founder of the New York City record label Shimmy-Disc.
+He was a full-time member of the bands New York Gong, Shockabilly, B.A.L.L. and Bongwater; has played on tour (usually on bass guitar) with bands such as Butthole Surfers, Ween, Half Japanese and The Fugs (1984 reunion tour); and has performed regularly with John Zorn and other improvising musicians of New York City's "downtown scene" of the 1980s.

-Kramer's work as a producer has been with bands such as Galaxie 500 (whose entire oeuvre he produced), Low (whom he discovered and produced), Half Japanese, White Zombie, GWAR, King Missile, Danielson Famile, Will Oldham, Daniel Johnston, and Urge Overkill, including their hit cover of "Girl, You'll Be a Woman Soon".
+Kramer's work as a producer has been with bands such as Galaxie 500 (whose entire oeuvre he produced), Low (whom he discovered and produced), Half Japanese, White Zombie, GWAR, King Missile, Danielson Familie, Will Oldham, Daniel Johnston, and Urge Overkill, including their hit cover of "Girl, You'll Be a Woman Soon".

 Early music career

 Kramer's first experience in the New York music scene came when he played in the band New York Gong, led by Daevid Allen, in 1979 and 1980.
 Kramer played organ on one song on their 1979 album About Time.

 In 1980, Kramer joined the band The Chadbournes, led by Eugene Chadbourne, which also included David Licht, Tom Cora and John Zorn.
-They played together until Chadbourne, Kramer and Licht formed the band Shockabilly, which toured from 1982 until 1985.
-The pressures of living on the road led to personal differences between Kramer and Chadbourne.
+They played together until Chadbourne, Kramer and Licht formed the band Shockabilly, which toured internationally from 1982 until 1985.
 The band dissolved while on a US tour early in 1985.
-That tour included a brief tour of Texas with the then-unknown Butthole Surfers.
-Forging a close friendship with co-founding Butthole Surfers members Gibby Haynes and Paul Leary, Kramer was available when the band needed to replace their bassist.
-Kramer bought a Höfner Beatle bass and joined the Butthole Surfers' debut European tour in 1985.
+That tour included a brief trip through Texas with the then-unknown Butthole Surfers.
+Forging a close friendship with co-founding Butthole Surfers members Gibby Haynes and Paul Leary, Kramer was available when the band needed to replace their bassist later that year.
+Kramer bought a Höfner Beatle bass and joined the Butthole Surfers for a string of shows in the US, and for the band's debut European tour in 1985.
+Prior to his purchase of Noise New York, he recorded several songs from the band's Rembrandt Pussy Horse LP there, including "Florida" and "Two Parter".

 Production and studio

 After touring, Kramer took over a New York recording studio named Noise New York, using a loan of $5,000 from an uncle.
 The studio was to serve as a mainstay for artists and bands both local and international, and Kramer became one of the busiest indie music producers in New York City.
 The first recording at Noise New York was the Buttholes' rendition of "American Woman".

-Kramer formed the record label Shimmy-Disc two years later in 1987 and enjoyed critical acclaim, releasing albums, including Songs from the Pink Death.
-The label remained a favorite at college radio stations for the next decade.
-Shimmy-Disc artists included Bongwater, King Missile, GWAR, Naked City, Ruins, Boredoms, Damon & Naomi, Daniel Johnston, White Zombie, Yellow Plastic Bucket and Ween.
+Kramer formed the record label Shimmy-Disc two years later in 1987 and enjoyed critical acclaim, releasing 105 albums before shutting down in 1999.
+Artists who recorded with Kramer at Noise New York or Noise New Jersey and released music on his label include King Missile, GWAR, Boredoms, Damon & Naomi, Daniel Johnston, Jad Fair, Tuli Kupferberg, B.A.L.L., Ween, Lida Husik, Uncle Wiggly, Hugh Hopper, and Daevid Allen.

+The label remained a favorite at college radio stations throughout the 1980s and 1990s.